Karlfunhouse/jQuery-session/part-3-events/README.md

 Use the jQuery docs to answer the following:

 1. What method(s) allows us to listen for / respond to an event with jQuery?

+.click, .hover, .hover

 2. Which method allows us to listen to any kind of event?
 How do you specify the event?

+.on()
+$(element).on('event', function())

 3. What arguments do the methods from the previous two questions take?

+  Any data that needs to be passed through & a function / handler that will fire.

 4. How do you take advantage of event delegation with jQuery?
 How is it different from vanilla JS event delegation?

+  $("div").on("click", "img", function()) - only when the image within the div is clicked will be the event that will fire the function.

+  You can specify which element must be clicked within a parent container to fire a specific function.

 5. How do you determine which element fired the event in a jQuery event listener?
 How is this different from finding the element that fired an event in vanilla JS?

+    the target

 6. What’s the difference between this and $(this)? (think about what methods are available to each)

+  this references the HTML DOM element that is the source of the event.
+  $(this) is a jQuery wrapper around that element that gives access to jQuery methods.

 7. Can you still access the event object within a jQuery event listener?
 If so, how?

+  Yes by using event. followed by whatever method you want to use.

 ## Exercises: